 High levels of vitamin A are toxic to the liver, the primary storage site of the vitamin.
 Diets high in vitamin A are usually due to the ingestion of large quantities of liver.
 Hypervitaminosis A can lead to:

 - Excess bone formation (exostosis), particularly in adult cats.
 The cervical/thoracic spine and joints are particularly affected.
 Over a prolonged period, complete fusion of the spine can develop.

 - Loose teeth, gum problems and abnormalities with bone growth in kittens and the bones can easily fracture.

-- Vitamin A supplemented during pregnancy can result in cleft palate.
+- Vitamin A supplemented during pregnancy can cause cleft palate.

-A fat-soluble vitamin which is known for its antioxidant properties, protecting cells from free radicals.
-Other roles it plays including boosting the immune system, reduces inflammation.
-Vitamin E can be found in meat; however diets high in fish can result in vitamin E deficiency.
+Vitamin E is a fat-soluble vitamin that is known for its antioxidant properties, protecting cells from free radicals.
+Other roles it plays include boosting the immune system, reduces inflammation.
+Vitamin E can be found in meat; however, diets high in fish can cause vitamin E deficiency.

 It is possible to purchase supplements from pet suppliers which can be used for cats on a raw food diet.
 I advise avoiding any supplements which have come from China.